Employing smart strategies can help you maximize your land use

 Home builders often start with a raw piece of land and then strategize how best to maximize their return on investment from it.
 Custom builders usually deal with an individual lot, but if you’re building an entire community, it’s a very different process that comes with its own set of challenges and benefits.

 As expansive tracts of land are becoming increasingly more expensive and difficult to find, builders can maximize land use by developing and building entire communities to make the most of the space.
 This allows them to spread out costs over an increased number of lots.

-Choose the right floorplan for the land
+Choose the right floor plans

-When building smaller homes, it’s important to make the homes feel much larger than their square footage and maximize every inch of a floor plan to avoid wasted space in places like hallways.
-Even in a smaller home, consumers want large, connected areas and room for entertaining.
+When building smaller homes, it’s important to make the homes feel much larger than their square footage and maximize every inch to avoid wasted space.
+Even in a smaller home, buyers want large, connected areas and room for entertaining.
 Added lighting from features like large patio doors or extra windows helps, too.
 In other words, the homes might be built on a smaller footprint but they shouldn’t feel small.

-Plan and build entire communities
+Develop and build entire communities

 Home builders who pre-plan entire communities can maximize their land investment.
 Instead of building scattered homes here and there, creating sought-after communities with walking trails, swimming pools and clubhouses makes use of an entire plat of land while providing extra amenities for buyers.
 This can also appeal to community planning commissions.
 Epcon Franchising’s National Land Manager, Steve Peck, advises, “You have to stand up and be proud of what you’re delivering and help them understand the benefits to the community.”

 Given the rising cost and decreasing availability of land, building desirable homes while developing communities home buyers and towns love for a variety of reasons can set a builder apart.

 The key is to have an “A “site location, a compelling community presentation and making sure you’re the best option out there will allow you to be competitive when things are a little tighter.